On algebraic structures of the Hochschild complex: Introduction

-In Section 6, we show that the Hochschild homology $HH_*(A,A)$ and cohomology $HH^*(A,A^\vee)$ of an open Frobenius algebra $A$, are BV-algebras.
-Note that we don't find a BV-algebra structure on $HH^*(A,A)$ although it is naturally a Gerstenhaber algebra (see Section 2).
+In Section~\ref{sec:Frobenius} we show that the Hochschild homology $HH_*(A,A)$ and Hochschild cohomology $HH^*(A,A^\vee)$ of a symmetric open Frobenius algebra $A$ are both BV-algebras.
+Note that we don't find a BV-algebra structure on $HH^*(A,A)$, although the latter is naturally a Gerstenhaber algebra (see Section~\ref{section-CH}).
+However, if the open Frobenius algebra $A$ is a closed one, then via the induced isomorphism $HH^*(A,A)\simeq HH^*(A,A^\vee)$ we obtain a BV-algebra structure on $HH^*(A,A)$ whose underlying Gerstenhaber algebra structure is the standard one.

+In Section~\ref{sec:Frobenius-shifted} we present a BV-structure on the relative Hochschild homology $\widetilde{HH}_*(A)$ (after a shift in degree) for a symmetric commutative open Frobenius algebra $A$.
+We believe that this BV-structure provides a dual algebraic model for the string topology operations on the (relative) homology of the free loop space that are discussed in~\cite{CS2} and~\cite{GorHing}.

-In Section 7, we aim at constructing an action of the Sullivan chord diagrams on the Hochschild chains of an open Frobenius algebra $A$, which can be extended to an action of the homology of the moduli space of curves.
-In particular there is a BV and coBV structure on $HH_*(A,A)$ and on the dual theory $HH^*(A,A^\vee)$.
-Our construction is based on \cite{TZ} for closed Frobenius algebras.
-This formulation is very much suitable for an extension to the moduli as it is given in \cite{C} and \cite{CTZ}.
-An open Frobenius algebra with a counit can be naturally equipped with a symmetric inner product.
-If the inner product induces a quasi-isomorphism $A\simeq A^\vee$ (of $A$-bimodules), then we obtain a BV structure on $HH^*(A,A)$ whose underlying Gerstenhaber structure is the standard one \cite{Gers}.
-Finally in Section 8 we will show how these BV structures induce a graded Lie algebra, and even better a gravity algebra structure on the cyclic cohomology of $A$.
+In Section~\ref{sec:chord} we describe an action of the Sullivan chord diagrams on the Hochschild chains of a closed Frobenius algebra $A$, which induces an action of the homology of the moduli space of curves (Section 2.10 in~\cite{WahWest}).
+In particular there are BV- and coBV-structures on $HH_*(A,A)$ and on the dual theory $HH^*(A,A^\vee)$.
+Our construction is inspired by~\cite{TZ} and is equivalent to those given in~\cite{TZ} and~\cite{KS} for closed Frobenius algebras.
+This formulation is very much suitable for an action of the moduli space in the spirit of Costello's construction for Calabi-Yau categories~\cite{CostelloCY}, see also~\cite{WahWest} for this particular case.
+Finally, in Section~\ref{sec:cyclic} we will show how a BV-structure on Hochschild (co)homology induces a graded Lie algebra structure, and even better, a gravity algebra structure, on cyclic (co)homology.

-\textbf{Acknowledgment:} I would like to thank Janko Latschev and Alexandru Oancea for encouraging me to write this chapter.
+\textbf{Acknowledgements.} I would like to thank Janko Latschev and Alexandru Oancea for encouraging me to write this chapter.
 I am indebted to Aur\'elien Djament, Alexandre Quesney and Friedrich Wagemann for reading the first draft and suggesting a few corrections.
-I am also grateful to Nathalie Wahl for many helpful communications.
+I am also grateful to Nathalie Wahl for pointing out a few errors and missing references in the first version.
+She also made a few helpful suggestions on the organization of the content.

-\section{Hochschild Complex}
+\section{Hochschild complex}